oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 |  **CACAO** | A "CACAO 2.0 Producer" is any software that can create CACAO 2.0 content and conforms to the requirements of Section 11.1 of the CACAO Specification. | A "CACAO 2.0 Consumer" is any software that can consume CACAO 2.0 content and conforms to the requirements of Section 11.1 of the CACAO Specification. |

-Figure 2-1 illustrates how the concepts of producer and consumer apply when OpenC2 commands are incorporated into CACAO playbooks.
+Figure 2-1 illustrates how the concepts of producer and consumer apply when OpenC2 commands are incorporated into CACAO playbooks, illustrating an OpenC2 command invoked from a CACAO playbook action step, with the command sent and received via the MQTT protocol using a corresponding CACAO agent.

 **Figure 2-1: Producer and Consumer Relationships**